Noah670/GlowingInvestments-/README.md

 # Glowing Investments
 Glowing Investments allows you to predict future profits and interest based on your own finances.
+Calculate your future investments and finances including interest and monthly payment options.

 # How to Build
 - Use your favourite C++ compiler to build Glowing Investments